GrantBirki/fastly-tempo/README.md

 This project is provided AS-IS WITHOUT WARRANTY OR SUPPORT, although you can report issues and contribute to the project.

+### Medium

+Feel free to checkout a write-up on this project on [Medium.com](https://birki.medium.com/) for more information as well.

 ## JavaScript version 🔗

-This project is the python implementation of the original [Fastly-to-Insights](https://github.com/newrelic/fastly-to-insights) project.
+This project is the python implementation of the original [fastly-to-insights](https://github.com/newrelic/fastly-to-insights) project.
 Check out the source project to see how this one differs and if the Python version is right for you.